eqmvii/vibe-code-1/README.md

 * Make it pretty: "Now let's style the whole app.
 Please make it black and white and grey, futuristic looking, like an apple product released in 2030."

 ![Demo](demos/demo1.gif)

+VVV boilerplate spat out from Vue3 and Windsurf below VVV

 # Vue3 Hello World App